The 46 Biggest 2026 Home Decor Trends (Plus, 5 that are on their way out)

 Image via Room for Tuesday

-Keeping in line with the moodier kitchen designs, black stone countertops are also a big trend.
+Keeping in line with the moodier kitchen designs, black stone countertops, like soapstone or honed granite, are also a big trend.
 You’ve probably already seen them popping up around Instagram.

 Image via @AlainaKaz on Instagram